Carbon (2022 Indian film): Production

 Benchmark Films signed on director R. Srinuvasan (who earlier directed Annadurai) to direct a film for their production house during the middle of 2020, with Vidharth to portray the leading role.
 The shooting of the film was started in August 2020 with the majority of the portions was shot in Chennai and the remaining portions in Tirukoilur.

 Release

-The trailer of the film was released on 4 December 2021.
 The film got released in theatres on 13 January 2022.